neurodata/ProgLearn/docs/contributing.rst

    fork a repository see `this
    guide <https://help.github.com/articles/fork-a-repo/>`__.

-2. Clone your fork of the ``ProgL`` repo from your GitHub account to your local disk:
+2. Clone your fork of the ``ProgLearn`` repo from your GitHub account to your local disk:

    .. code:: bash